 One of the most frequently asked questions from our readers and friends is related to picking a good monitor for photography needs.
 It seems like the market is over-saturated with all kinds of choices, whether you visit a local store or browse through an online catalog.
 There are all kinds of monitors for different budgets and some models might leave you wondering why they are so expensive compared to others.
-Since there is no simple answer to this question, I decided to write a quick article on choosing the best monitor for professional photography needs.
+Since there is no simple answer to this question, I decided to write a detailed article with my personal recommendations.

 Currently, there are three main types of monitors that are being offered by manufacturers:

 - CRT – the oldest type of monitor that has been almost completely phased out and replaced by newer LCD/LED technologies.